Introduction to retirement

 There are many things to consider when planning your retirement, from when to retire to which pension option is best for you and your family.

 Learning about your options will help you make these important decisions.
-Talking with an independent financial adviser can also help you determine your financial needs in retirement and identify other potential sources of retirement income.
+Talking with an independent financial advisor can also help you determine your financial needs in retirement and identify other potential sources of retirement income.
 These can include your own personal savings, as well as Canada Pension Plan and old age security benefits.

 When you can start your pension